 Referred pain is pain felt in one part of the body from a problem elsewhere in the body.
 Sometimes a pain in the ear is nothing to do with the ear but is coming from somewhere else.
 Causes of referred pain in the ear include:

-- Problems with teeth such as teething in children, or dental abscesses.
+- Problems with teeth, such as teething in children, an emerging wisdom tooth or dental abscesses.

 - Sore throats and tonsillitis.